MaximeVivier/Articles/blog-posts/lambda-http-interceptor/lambda-http-interceptor.md

 });
 ```

+## How does it work?

-## Storing the configurations and the call made in DynamoDB table
+### lambda-http-interceptor stores the configurations and the call made in DynamoDB table

 The `HttpInterceptor` instantiates a DynamoDB table in the stack.
 The table is used to store the configurations of the http calls to intercept.
 When performing integration tests, filling up the table with configuration is done using the `createConfigs` method of the `HttpLambdaInterceptorClient` class.